Sentinel-class cutter: Planning and acquisition

 In August 2021, the Coast Guard exercised its option to order four more Sentinel-class cuttersthe 61st through 64thfrom Bollinger.
 Bollinger planned to build the ships at Bollinger's Lockport, Louisiana facility and deliver the first of the four vessels in the fall of 2024 and the last in the summer of 2025.

 In 2022, the Coast Guard awarded a $30 million contract to install a fixed pier and two floating docks to accommodate FRCs at East Tongue Point in Oregon.
 The first new cutter is expected to arrive at Astoria, Oregon in March 2024 rather than in 2021 as originally planned.

 In March 2022, President Joe Biden signed the Consolidated Appropriations Act for Fiscal Year 2022, which provided $130 million in funding for two additional FRCs, bringing the total number to 66.
 In August 2022, the Coast Guard exercised its contract option for the first of these additional cutters, to be delivered by Bollinger in 2025.
 This order expanded the total value of the Phase 2 contract with Bollinger Shipyards to US$1.8 billion.

 In March 2024, a Congressional Research Service report revealed that the Coast Guard's long term procurement plan called for the purchase of up to 71 FRCs.
 Six of the new cutters would be deployed to the Indo-Pacific region for engagement with allies and partner countries.

 On May 8, 2024, the Coast Guard exercised a contract option for two additional FRCs, bringing the total vessels built by or under contract with Bollinger to 67 and the total value of the Phase 2 contract to about US$2 billion.
 The two new FRCs are expected to be delivered in fiscal year 2028.

 On September 10, 2025, the Coast Guard announced that it had exercised a contract option for ten additional FRCs, increasing the number of FRCs ordered from Bollinger from 67 to 77.
 Congress had authorized US$1 billion for this purpose in the One Big Beautiful Bill Act.
 These new FRCs are expected to be delivered starting in fiscal year 2028.

+On July 16, 2026, the Coast Guard announced that the six vessels comprising the Expeditionary Cutter Squadron that makes up PATFORSWA, which was previously forward deployed to Bahrain, will instead operate from Guam and the Pacific Islands.